 (2) Cut the pattern into the sizes that fit you the best.
 (Unlike the ready-to-wear garment, a custom made garment is supposed to fit you.)

 (4) Optional step: Baste the main seams of the garment, followed by trying it on for a fit.
 Then, adjustments to your fabric pieces and pattern pieces.
 (Please note that without this step, I will not be responsible for an ill-fitting garment after the garment is finished.)

-(5) Sew the seams.
+(5) Sew the seams to construct the garment.
 Make the button holes, etc. (If applicable).

 (6) Sew on the buttons or hem by hand (if applicable).

-If you need more help, please feel free to contact me.
+If you need more information, please feel free to contact me.

 Please ask for a quote with information of the pattern you chose.